kreteshq/kretes.dev/tutorial/creating-the-application.md

 }
 ```

-Let's display the collection using the in-memory data by fetching it over the wire from our API.
+Let's display the collection using the in-memory data by fetching it over the wire from an API.
+Kretes allows to conveniently create REST (and GraphQL) APIs directly in the same application.
+No more integration hell with connecting the front-end and the back-end.

+In this application we will use a REST API.
 First, in `features/Task/Controller/browse.ts` create the `browse` handler.
-It will respond to `GET` requests by returing the pre-defined collection of tasks:

 ```ts
 import { Handler, response } from 'kretes';